 Keep in mind that some drawing gloves only come in a free size.
 Meaning that artist with exceptionally big hands might find them uncomfortable.
 In that case look for a brand that sells gloves in different sizes.

 Moreover, some tablet gloves can be used on either hand, while others are just for right or left-handed users.

 Some of the famous brands that sell drawing tablets also sell artist gloves for drawing tablets.
 Examples are Huion and Ugee.

 In general, we would recommend the Huion Artist Glove.
-Unlike some other drawing gloves, this one is specially designed to be used on graphic tablets.
+Unlike some other drawing gloves, this one is specially designed to be used on graphics tablets.
 The black fabric is soft and comfortable to wear and is anti-fouling as well.
 Additionally, the Huion Artist glove can be used on both hands.

 The Huion Artist Glove it free size though.
 Perfect for any artist with average hands.
 If you have rather small or big hands you might find them to be a little uncomfortable.